NFL will play black national anthem prior to Week 1 games, report says

 The NFL will reportedly play “Lift Ev’ry Voice And Sing,” which is also known as the black national anthem, before every Week 1 NFL game in the 2020 season, according to ESPN.

-The decision to play the song comes following the death of Minneapolis man George Floyd, which led to nationwide protests for racial inequality and police brutality.
+The decision to play the song comes following the death of Minneapolis man George Floyd, which led to nationwide protests over racial inequality and police brutality.

 According to the ESPN report, the song will be played before “The Star-Spangled Banner.”